BioKIC/symbiota-docs/content/coll_manager/users/_index.en.md

 {{< notice tip >}}
   If you don't see someone's name in the dropdown list, they might not have a profile yet.
 Contact the user and have them create a user profile.
 {{</ notice >}}

-### Permissions Definitions

-**Administrator**: can use all tools in the Administration Control Panel.
-For example, this user can edit the contact information and description for your collection, view edits made to your records, batch upload data, and use data cleaning tools.
-Administrators can also delete records.

-**Editor**: can use all tools in the Data Editor Control Panel, including adding and editing records, printing labels, batch annotating specimens, batch georeferencing specimens, and managing loans.
-Editors cannot delete records.

-**Rare Species Reader**: can view locality data for all specimens in your collection, even if the locality information is redacted from the general public (see [Redacting / Obscuring Data](https://biokic.github.io/symbiota-docs/coll_manager/data_publishing/redaction/)).